freemjstudio/freemjstudio/README.md

 ### Hallo! 👋 :smile_cat:

-I'm learning iOS, python, fastai
+I like iOS, python and Unity